-An RNG is related to a PRNG except that it doesn't expand a smaller seed to get the data.
+An RNG is related to a PRNG in many ways, except that it does not expand a smaller seed to get the data.
 They generate their random bits by performing some computation on fresh input bits.
 Possibly the hardest thing to get correctly in a cryptosystem is the PRNG.
-Computers are deterministic beasts that try hard not to stray from pre-determined paths.
-That makes gathering entropy needed to seed the PRNG a hard task.
+Computers are deterministic that try hard not to stray from predetermined paths.
+This makes gathering entropy needed to seed a PRNG a hard task.